Arseni10Lk/Planar-Quadrotor/README.md

 - $\frac{\partial \ddot{\theta}}{\partial u_1} = \frac{r}{I}$, $\frac{\partial \ddot{\theta}}{\partial u_2} = -\frac{r}{I}$

+The Extended Kalman Filter (EKF) is used because our quadrotor system is nonlinear—its motion depends on sine and cosine of the angle $$\theta$$, so we can’t use a standard (linear) Kalman filter.
+Instead, the EKF **linearizes the system at each time step** using the current best estimate, then applies the regular Kalman update equations.

-This gives the continuous Jacobian A:
+This gives the Jacobian A:

 $$
 A = \begin{bmatrix}